-The legislative framework for the protection of PII applicable in Portugal is currently (as from 25 May 2018) that resulting from the direct application of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the General Data Protection Regulation (GDPR)).
+The legislative framework for the protection of PII applicable in Portugal is (since 25 May 2018) that resulting from the direct application of Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR).

-National legislation providing for specific rules in the context of the GPDR - Law 58/2019 of 8 August, entered into force on 9 August (the DPA).
-This act repealed the previous dedicated Portuguese data protection law governing personal data processing that had been issued in 1998 (Law No. 67/98 of 26 October 1998).
+National legislation providing for specific rules in the context of the GPDR is Law No. 58/2019 of 8 August 2019 (the DPA).
+This law repealed the previous dedicated Portuguese data protection law governing personal data processing, issued in 1998 (Law No. 67/98 of 26 October 1998).
 A previous data protection law had been issued in 1991 (Law No. 10/91) dedicated to the protection of personal data processed by automated means.
-The initial law was based on the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data (Convention 108), adopted by the Council of Europe and 1998 law transposed the provisions of Directive 95/46/EC.
+The initial law was based on the Convention for the Protection of Individuals concerning Automatic Processing of Personal Data (Convention 108), adopted by the Council of Europe and Law No. 67/98, which transposed the provisions of Directive 95/46/EC (the Data Protection Directive).

-Portugal has relevant national constitutional privacy provisions, as article 35 of the Portuguese Constitution (on the use of computerised data) sets forth the main relevant principles and guarantees that rule PII protection.
+Portugal has relevant national constitutional privacy provisions with article 35 of the Portuguese Constitution (on the use of computerised data) setting forth the main relevant principles and guarantees that rule PII protection.

-International instruments relevant for PII protection have also been adopted in Portugal, as is the case of the following:
+International instruments relevant for PII protection have also been adopted in Portugal, including:

-- the Convention 108; - the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention on Human Rights (ECHR)), of which article 8 is specifically relevant for PII protection; and - the Charter of Fundamental Rights of the European Union (ie, articles 7 and 8).
+- Convention 108: - the Convention for the Protection of Human Rights and Fundamental Freedoms (the European Convention on Human Rights), of which article 8 is specifically relevant for PII protection; and - articles 7 and 8 of the Charter of Fundamental Rights of the European Union.